David Pasquesi: Early life

-Pasquesi was born in Chicago and raised in Lake Bluff, Illinois.
+Pasquesi, who is of Italian heritage, was born in Chicago and raised in Lake Bluff, Illinois.
 He graduated from Lake Forest High School.

 Career

 Pasquesi starred in the short film Regrets that premiered An Event Apart, and co-starred in I Want Someone to Eat Cheese With.
 He wrote for Exit 57 and Strangers with Candy, co-wrote and appeared in the Spike TV series Factory, and co-wrote and co-starred in Cop Show.
 In 2009, he was in the cast of Angels & Demons, where he played the character Claudio Vincenzi.
 He co-created and co-wrote the new show Merkin Penal.
-Similarly to his role of "Meat Man Stew" in Strangers With Candy, Pasquesi plays "Knife Man" in At Home with Amy Sedaris.
+Similar to his role of "Meat Man Stew" in Strangers With Candy, Pasquesi plays "Knife Man" in At Home with Amy Sedaris.